balena-os/takeover/README.md

 FLAGS:
     -d, --download-only     Download image only, do not check device and migrate -h, --help              Prints help information
-        --no-ack            Scripted mode - no interactive acknoledgement of takeover --no-api-check      Do not check if balena API is available --no-cleanup        Debug - do not cleanup after stage1 failure --no-efi-setup      Do not setup EFI boot
+        --no-ack            Scripted mode - no interactive acknowledgement of takeover --no-api-check      Do not check if balena API is available --no-cleanup        Debug - do not cleanup after stage1 failure --no-efi-setup      Do not setup EFI boot